-She coordinates the Life Sciences practice area and the team of lawyers also engaged in this practice.
-She was the former coordinator of the Public Law practice area (until May 2017) and was for several years a member of the firm's Board of Directors.

-Fernanda has a diverse practice as a lawyer.
-Currently, her practice is mainly focused on dealing with international pharmaceutical companies that market medicines and medical devices in Portugal and other health products, as well with wholesale distributors.
-Since 2018, when the use of medical cannabis was approved, Fernanda has been working with investors and companies in this market, namely on licensing procedures for cultivation, manufacture and distribution of medical cannabis products and respective placement in the market as well as other related matters.
+Fernanda coordinates the life sciences practice area and the team of lawyers also engaged in this practice, was formerly the coordinator of the public law and urban planning practice area (until May 2017), and was for several years a member of the firm's Board of Directors.
+Fernanda has a diverse practice as lawyer.
+Currently, her practice is mainly focused on life sciences, especially in dealing with international pharmaceutical companies that market medicines and medical devices in Portugal.

-Fernanda's sustained knowledge of the national health market, healthcare system and dealing with the local Regulatory Authority is highly recognised.
-As a practitioner, she has deep expertise of the regulatory framework of pharmaceutical industry activity and the respective products (medicines, medical devices, cosmetics, food supplements and other health products), of wholesale distribution activity, of the healthcare institutions, and associated topics, such as licensing, marketing authorisations, prices regulation, State reimbursement/funding mechanisms, promotion/advertising activities, commercial policies, patients protection, compliance, health products marketing and distribution, clinical trials, commercial contracts, public tenders for the supplies to the National Health Service, and associated litigation and arbitration.
+Fernanda's sustained knowledge of the national health market and healthcare system is highly recognised.
+As a practitioner, she has a deep knowledge of and expertise in the regulatory framework of pharmaceutical industry activity and respective products (medicines, medical devices, cosmetics, food supplements and other health products), of wholesale distribution activity, of the healthcare institutions, and associated topics, such as licensing, marketing authorisations, price regulation, State reimbursement/funding mechanisms, promotion/advertising activities, commercial policies, patients protection, data protection, compliance, marketing and distribution of health products, clinical trials, commercial contracts, public tenders for the supplies to the National Health Service, and associated litigation and arbitration.